FarmData2/FD2-SampleDBs/README.md

 All of the following documentation assumes that operations are performed within the FarmData2 Development Environment.

+## Preliminaries

+Install the dependencies by:
+- Change into the `FD2-SampleDBs` directory
+- run `npm install`

 ## Building the Databases

 The following scripts contained in the `bin` directory are used to build the sample databases: